Table of Contents

 10. Awaji Kannon

-Also known as the World Peace Giant Cannon, the Awaji Cannon is a giant statue in an abandoned building on Awaji Island that houses a museum and temple.
-The statue stands on a five-storied pedestal 66 feet high.
-In Chinese culture, it represents Canon, a prominent Buddhist goddess, Guanyin.
+Also referred to as the World Peace Giant Cannon, the Awaji Cannon is a massive statue located in an abandoned building on Awaji Island.
+The building also houses a museum and temple.
+The statue stands on a five-storied pedestal, towering 66 feet high.
+In Chinese culture, it represents Guanyin, the prominent Buddhist goddess of compassion.

 - Location: Awaji Island, Hyogo Prefecture, Japan